 A Night at The Griffith Observatory

 If you’re not ready yet to call it a day, exit the Griffith Observatory park on Los Feliz Blvd and drive west until you reach Franklin Ave.
-Here, between Western Ave and the 101 Highway, you’ll find something very special to end your first day in LA: a walkable area with lots of things to do!
-For comedy sketches and improv, check out the Upright Citizen Brigade theater (5919 Franklin Ave).
-If you’re into book and music shopping, you must visit Counterpoint Records & Books next door to the theater and open until 11pm on a weekend.
-Finally, for a late dinner and a mandatory sweet snack, you’ll find the vibrant French restaurant La Poubelle Bistro (5907 Franklin Ave), and Van Leewen Ice Cream (also open until 11pm!) two steps away.
+Here, between Western Ave and the 101 Highway, you’ll find something very special to end the first day of your L.A. itinerary: a walkable area with lots of things to do!

 Day 2: Beach Towns & Studios